kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This is much more precise than relying on generic model memory.

-## This Changes the Meaning of Framework Documentation Coverage
+## This Changes the Meaning of Framework Documentation Coverage { #changes-meaning-framework-documentation }

 Traditionally, documentation coverage meant: